Blood is naturally slightly alkaline or basic. Here’s what that means.

 High blood pH

-Diuretic drugs and other medications may cause too much urination leading to high blood pH.
+Diuretic drugs and other medications may cause you to urinate too much leading to high blood pH.
 Treatment for fluid loss includes getting plenty of fluid and replacing electrolytes.
 Sport drinks can sometimes help with this.
 Your doctor may also stop any medications that cause fluid loss.

 Your kidneys help to keep your body’s acid-base balance.
 A kidney problem can lead to high blood pH.
 This may happen if the kidneys don’t remove enough alkaline substances through the urine.
 For example, bicarbonate may be incorrectly put back into the blood.